vivekjuneja/naver-translator-fun/README.md

 2. Allow APIs : Translate API and Speech API (uses the installed Voice installed on a MacOS)

+3. A Proof of concept added to demonstrate integration with Slack as a bot

 The Goal is to allow Naver Translator to be used for general Translation services.
 We could build a Chrome Plugin to extend this hack further.